daizoru/node-sampler/README.md

 recorder.write foo: "hello", bar: "world" recorder.write new Buffer()

-# in the future, you will be able to add an event at a specific time
+# not yet implemented, but soon you will be able to add an event at a specific time
 # recorder.writeAt moment(1982,1,1), "cold wave"

+# also, don't forget to close the recorder when you don't use it anymore
+# the reason is that a recorder start some background processes
+# (eg. async synchronization of database) that need to be stopped manually
+# if there is not more data to record.
+recorder.stop()

 ```